 We don't just cross the desert.
 We time it to when it comes alive.
 The Kalahari's greatest show follows the rain.
 We know when Deception Valley greens, where the black-maned prides move, and which camps put meerkats, night drives and the San within your reach.

-At a glance, The Kalahari Desert, Botswana spans 52,800 km² (Central Kalahari), black-maned lion & meerkat, protected since Reserve 1961 — and the best time to be here is typically Dec – April (green) & May – Oct.
+At a glance, the Kalahari Desert spans 52,800 km² (Central Kalahari), black-maned lion & meerkat, protected since Reserve 1961 — and the best time to be here is typically Dec – April (green) & May – Oct.

 Deception Valley Game Drive